 A generation after the hanging of the infamous Minnie Dean, the murder trial of Daniel and Martha Cooper revealed that ‘baby farming’ and illegal abortion were still regarded as solutions to the problem of unwanted children in New Zealand.
 Read more...

 17 May 1922Catholic Bishop found not guilty of sedition

 James Liston, the assistant bishop of Auckland, was found not guilty of sedition following a high-profile court case.
 Read more...

 28 May 1920Fingerprints help convict murderer

 In what may have been a world first for a capital crime, the conviction of Dennis Gunn was based almost entirely on fingerprint evidence.
 Read more...

 15 May 1920Whanganui mayor shoots poet

 27 August 1911Pawelka's last prison break

-Joseph Pawelka escaped from Wellington's Terrace Gaol.
-It was the last in a series of bold but seemingly effortless prison escapes he made over a period of 18 months.
+Joseph Pawelka’s escape from Wellington’s Terrace Gaol was the last of the bold but seemingly effortless prison escapes he made over a period of 18 months.
 Read more...

-24 September 1905Race killing in Haining St, Wellington
+24 September 1905Race killing in Wellington's Haining St

 12 August 1895Winton baby-farmer Minnie Dean hanged